netdata/netdata/docs/cloud/alerts-configuration-manager.md

     - DURATION `(the period in time to run the lookup)` and
     - OPTIONS `(absolute, unaligned, percentage, min2max)`.
 This field is available in the `Basic Options`.

-  - **Alert Filtering**: This field enables the users to filter the alert health checks to be run only for specific components of the infrastructure and helps in fine grained configuration of the alerts.
+  - **Alert Filtering**: This field enables the users to filter the alert health checks to be run only for specific components of the infrastructure and helps in fine-grained configuration of the alerts.
 This is only available in the `Advance Options`.
       - `HOSTS / NODES` - By default all hosts are selected.
 You can choose / enter a wildcard matching a list of hosts you want this alert health check to run on.
 This field corresponds to the [hosts](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-hosts) line of the Alert configuration.
       - `INSTANCES` - By default all instances are selected.
 You can choose / enter a wildcard matching a list of instances you want this alert health check to run on.
 This field corresponds to the [charts](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-charts) line of the Alert configuration.
       - `CHART LABELS` - By default all chart labels are selected.
 You can choose a chart label and select or enter a wildcard matching a list of chart label values you want this alert health check to run on.
 This field corresponds to the [chart labels](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-chart-labels) line of the Alert configuration.